top of page

 So, since claims are within your control (for the most part), the amount you pay due to your claims is considered Controllable Premium.

-If your Manual Premium (before the application of an Experience Modification Rate) is $1,000,000 and your Experience Mod is .85, you would $850,000 in premium to your insurance company: $1M X .85 = $850,000.
+If your Manual Premium (before the application of an Experience Modification Factor) is $1,000,000 and your Experience Mod is .85, you would $850,000 in premium to your insurance company: $1M X .85 = $850,000.
 That's good right?!
 A 15% discount!

 So, What Is A Good Experience Modification Rate?

-An Experience Modification Rate is a critical measurement of your organization's workers' compensation claims experience (past injuries) compared to your industry in the particular states where you operate.
+An Experience Modifier is a critical measurement of your organization's workers' compensation claims experience (past injuries) compared to your industry in the particular states where you operate.
 Not only can this safety metric dramatically alter workers’ compensation premiums paid to your insurance carrier, but also impact your ability to win jobs and produce revenue.

 Your Experience Modification Factor is not just a driver of workers' compensation costs.
 It can also an important driver revenue.
 More specifically, it can be a problem that increases expenses and/or decreases your revenue.

-There are many industries in which the submission of NCCI Experience Modification Worksheets for new business proposals and contract renewals is common.
+There are many industries in which the submission of NCCI Experience Modification Factor Worksheets for new business proposals and contract renewals is common.
 Construction is one which comes to mind first for most people.

 If you are, say, an electrical contractor and you are bidding on a project to construct a new apartment building, you are going to have to include your Experience Modification Rate with your proposal.

 The developer and/or the general contractor will have a predetermined EMR rate above which they won't hire any subcontractors.
 Normally, that figure is a 1.00 which is the average Experience Modifier.
-So, if your Emod is a 1.01 or worse (higher), you don't get the work no matter how competitive the rest of your proposal is compared to the other electrical contractors.
+So, if your experience mod is a 1.01 or worse (higher), you don't get the work no matter how competitive the rest of your proposal is compared to the other electrical contractors.
 If a .99 or lower, you've cleared one of the hurdles to winning the business.

 The idea is that organizations with poor safety records and more frequent accidents can end up costing the project money, time and plenty of other headaches.
 The practice is frowned upon by some although it has existed for a very long time; and it's pervasive.
-We have a couple blog posts on the subject:

-No matter how you feel about the subject you have to keep your eye on your Experience Modification Rate if you serve one of the industries, like construction, where it is customary to submit emods with new business proposals.
+No matter how you feel about the subject you have to keep your eye on your Experience Modification Rating if you serve one of the industries, like construction, where it is customary to submit emods with new business proposals.

 Are you involved in Construction?
 Office Cleaning?
 Transportation?
 Or, serve large corporations with Vendor Insurance Management Programs?
-If you do work for or aspire to perform work for these types of businesses, you will need an experience modification rate factor below a certain threshold to win the business and retain it annually.
+If you do work for or aspire to perform work for these types of businesses, you will need an experience modification rating factor below a certain threshold to win the business and retain it annually.

 Make sure your experience modification rating is accurate and avoid not only losing money, but also losing opportunities that may be on the horizon for your firm.